-This article describes the steps one can take to change the text cursor blink rate in Windows 11.
+This article describes the steps to change the text cursor blink rate in Windows 11.

-The text cursor is the vertical line you see at the end of words or sentences you type on your screen.
+The text cursor is the vertical line at the end of words or sentences you type on your screen.
 By default, it blinks every 530 milliseconds.

 If you find it difficult to see the cursor in a text field, you can make it blink faster or slower to make it easier to locate.
 Windows allows users to change the cursor blink rate via the Control Panel or Windows Registry Editor.